 What is a cashback credit card?

-As unlikely as it sounds, a cashback credit card does just that.
-You spend on your credit card and your provider gives you a percentage of your spending back, usually on an annual basis.
-As incentives go, cashback can be a very alluring reward for borrowing with a particular provider but cashback credit cards aren’t for everyone.
+The cash you get back as a card holder can be on an annual basis or on specific purchases.
+As incentives go, being given some of your money back can be a very alluring reward for borrowing with a particular provider but cashback credit cards aren’t for everyone.

 How do cashback credit cards work?